List of One-Punch Man characters

 The Japanese manga series One-Punch Man contains a number of fictional characters created by One and illustrated by Yusuke Murata.
-The series follows a superhero named Saitama and his disciple Genos who join the Hero Association so they can be recognized as such when they fight various monsters and villains.
+The series follows a superhero named Saitama and his disciple Genos who join the Hero Association so they can be recognized as such when they fight various monsters and supervillains.
 The Hero Association ranks all of its members by a Class and a ranking within that class.
-Characters listed are ones noted by the author in the manga profiles, ones that were highlighted in the anime character list, and ones that recur over several story arcs.
+The following characters listed are ones noted by the author in the manga profiles, ones that were highlighted in the anime character list, and ones that recur over several story arcs.